If you think he's good at swordfights, wait till you see him do the dusting.

 - Fearless: in one of his many duels, Huo faces off against a guy wielding double broadswords, using only a short stick.

-- Ip Man: the titular Ip Man defeats a skilled northerner (who has already beaten all of the town's masters) wielding a broadsword, while using only a feather duster.
+- Ip Man: Ip Man defeats a skilled northerner (who has already beaten all of the town's masters) wielding a broadsword, while using only a feather duster.

 - The Chronicles of Riddick: Riddick uses a teacup to kill a guy wielding a sledgehammer.
 After that, nobody wants to see what he can do with his can opener.